-IP TAKE: Grants from the Hearst Foundations are for already high-achieving organizations; your operating budget must be at least $1 million.
-Their focus on culture includes a substantial commitment to dance.
-Like all of their arts funding, this support is skewed towards artist development and outreach to underservedcommunities.
+IP TAKE: Grants from the Hearst Foundations are for already high-achieving organizations with an operating budget of at least $1 million.
+Hearst’s focus on culture includes a substantial commitment to dance.
+Like all of their arts funding, this support skews toward artist development and outreach to underserved communities.

-These foundations are staunchly committed to supporting culture, including the arts, specifically as it relates to developing artists and exposing underserved communities to both artistic output and artistic training.
+These foundations staunchly support culture, including the arts, specifically as it relates to developing artists and exposing underserved communities to both artistic output and artistic training.
 Support of music is well-established amongst the foundations' cultural giving.

-The Hearst Foundations are also looking for music organizations that differentiate themselves from their peers—not just in an approach to programming, but also in terms of results.
+The Hearst Foundations also seek music organizations that differentiate themselves from their peers—not just in an approach to programming, but also in terms of results.
 The foundations also place importance on results by expecting “evidence of sustainability” for programs beyond their own support of them.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)